 Pre-fade aux sends are not affected by the channel fader movements.
 These are typically used to feed stage monitors.
 In most cases users also prefer that the monitor sends are not affected by inserted processors or the channel EQ.
 Post-fade aux sends follow the channel faders and are typically used to send a proportion of the channel signal to an effects device such as reverb or delay.
-Note that post-fade sends may be preferred when the console is configured in monitor mode so that the faders become 'masters' for all monitor mixes.
 Pre or post-fade sends may also be used for special applications such as recording, zone feeds, clean feeds and aux fed subs.

-PRE When pressed, the pre-fade channel signal is sent to the associated auxes.
-When released, the post-fade signal is sent.
-Auxes 1 to 4 and 5, 6 are grouped for pre/post switching.
+PRE When pressed the pre-fade channel signal is sent to the associated auxes.
+When released the post-fade signal is sent.
+Auxes 3 and 4 are affected by the PRE switch (factory default).
 You can change this by repositioning the internal option jumpers.